List of Death Note characters: Light Yagami

+Light Yagami (夜神 月, Yagami Raito) is the main protagonist of the series.
+After discovering the Death Note and its ability to kill after writing a person's name with their face in mind, he decides to use it to rid the world of criminals.
+Though starting with noble intentions, his ego and hubris elevates to the point where he believes he has been chosen to serve as the "God of the New World" and is the only one fit to rule society.
+His killings are noticed by the public at large, and they begin to call him "Kira"; this subsequently draws the attention of enigmatic detective L, who dedicates his life to bringing Kira to justice.

+After Light defeats L, he takes on L's title and intensifies his killings, whilst increasing his public approval to the point where cults worldwide have risen to worship Kira.
+However, the combined efforts of L's successors, Mello and Near, lead to Light's eventual capture, his subsequent death, and the end of his rule.

 L

-L Lawliet (L・ローライト, Eru Rōraito), known solely as L, is the world's greatest detective and the main antagonist of the series.
+L Lawliet (L・ローライト, Eru Rōraito), known solely as L, is the world's greatest detective.
 He takes on the task of tracking down and arresting Kira.
 His most noticeable characteristic is the fact that he rarely wears shoes.
 His disheveled appearance and lack of social etiquette causes people to doubt his position as L. He lives in solitude, and only his manager Watari is able to contact him directly.
-L suspects that Light is Kira almost from the beginning, but is unable confirm his suspicions to others after his death.
+L suspects that Light is Kira almost from the beginning, but is unable to confirm his suspicions to others after his death.